The Good Life Experience, Hawarden, Flintshire

 Rough Trade Books is a publishing venture in the mould of the pioneering independent record label, bringing the same original spirit and radical direction to the world of book publishing.
-The RTB slot at Good Life will feature Salena Godden and Thomas Morris – authors writing for this punk-fresh publishing house.
+The RTB slot at Good Life will feature Salena Godden, Thomas Morris and Richard King – authors writing for this punk-fresh publishing house.

 Writer, radio producer and birdwatcher Tim Dee has written several nature-themed books, including the acclaimed ornithological memoir The Running Sky.
 He recently edited the new wide-ranging environmental collection Ground Work, which includes contributions from Helen Macdonald, Marina Warner and Adam Thorpe, among others.
 At Good Life Tim will be in conversation with Caught by the River regulars John Andrews and Will Burns, talking about Ground Work and mankind’s varied impact on the planet.